Skip to content Skip to footer

 “Getting journalists involved has helped us show the value of an engaged community to our business model.
 In turn, this ensures the comments section is not only active but contributing to our journalism.”

-Best practice: share the success of your community with the whole to bring teams onboard and get them involved in engaging with your readers.
+Best practice: share the success of your community with the whole organization to bring teams onboard and get them involved in engaging with your readers.

 > To read next: From community to reader revenue: lessons to learn from The Independent and Reach PLC